Education and qualifications:

 Can you describe a typical working day?

 No two days are ever the same.
-I’m mostly office-based so a typical day would include writing reports, attending meetings with stakeholders, and reviewing drawings or manufacturer’s information.
+I’m mostly office-based so a typical day would include approving reports, attending meetings with stakeholders, and supporting our teams in reviewing construction drawings or manufacturer’s information.
 Sometimes I’ll be out of the office going to site visits to inspect fire safety installations or witnessing fire tests.

 Are there any particular challenges or unusual aspects to your role?

 Post-Grenfell there has been much scrutiny of fire engineering as a profession.
-I hope the industry will take on the lessons learned from the tragedy and that life safety remains the most important aspect of any fire engineering design.
+I hope the industry will take on the lessons learned from the tragedy and that life safety will continue to remain the most important aspect of any fire engineering design.

 What do you find most enjoyable about your job?